elarte-iu/lilly_notable_medical_books/pages/about.md

 Within the following months, these changes and updates are projected to take place on this webpage:

-* Updates to each item's description; some typos may have occurred due to part of the transcription process relying on speech to text technologies.
 * Most or all items will gain at least five unique pictures per book, as time allows.
-* Better integration with IUCAT; allow IUCAT search from browse or specialized browsing page.

 ## Special Thanks